WELCOME TO MY FAMILY HISTORY BLOG!

-- SAYLES family of Allegany County, New York/Mecklenburg County, Virginia
+- SAYLES, WHITE families of Allegany County, New York/Mecklenburg County, Virginia

 - STRICKLAND family of Wake/Nash Counties, North Carolina